 Our Special Educational Needs (SEN) Coordinator (SENCO) is Mrs Laura Potter who can be contacted through the school office if you have any concerns.

-Please click on the titles below for more information:
+Please click on the yellow titles below for more information:

 All schools must publish a school SEN policy to describe the school provision for pupils with SEN

 All schools must comply with government legislation and have an Access Audit and an Accessibility Plan which is reviewed every 3 years.
 The purpose of this plan is to show how this school intends, over time, to increase the accessibility of our school for disabled pupils.

 Published June 2015 .
 This is statutory guidance for organisations which work with and support children and young people with special educational needs or disabilities.
 It relates to part 3 of the Children and Families Act 2014.

 Birmingham’s Local Offer - As a result of the Children’s and Families Act 2014 it is the responsibility of the local authority to develop and publish a Local Offer setting out the support they expect to be available for local children and young people with special educational needs (SEN) or disabilities.

 For more information on Birmingham's local offer please click on the image below.

 Resources to support communication and language development at home